noudess/docs-main/Lua-Hate-List.md

-Lua_HateEntry is a class exported to Lua that represent the HateEntry object from EQEmu.
+HateEntry is a class exported to Lua that represent the HateEntry object from EQEmu.

 [Return to the Lua API](Lua-API)